Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Introduction.

-We draw the attention of the reader to the generality of Theorem~\ref{cptf main}, since the actions in $\mathrm{Cub}_D(\G)$ are only required to have unbounded orbits.
-Every point of the closure of the image of $\mathrm{Cub}_D(\G)$ in $\mbb{P}(\R^{\G})$ is the (projectivised) length function of an action of $\G$ on a finite rank median space with unbounded orbits (Proposition~\ref{cptf 3.5} and Remark~\ref{cptf 3.75}).
+We draw the reader's attention to the generality of Proposition~\ref{cptf main}, since actions in $\mathrm{Cub}_D(\G)$ are only required to have unbounded orbits.
+Every point in the closure of the image of $\mathrm{Cub}_D(\G)$ in $\mbb{P}(\R^{\G})$ is the (projectivised) length function of an action of $\G$ on a finite rank median space with unbounded orbits (Proposition~\ref{cptf 3.5}).

-Theorems~\ref{NFF MLSR} and~\ref{cptf main} can in particular be applied to the \emph{Salvetti blow-ups} constructed by Charney, Stambaugh and Vogtmann in \cite{Charney-Stambaugh-Vogtmann} in order to study the group of untwisted outer automorphisms $U(\G)<\Out(\G)$ of a right-angled Artin group $\G$.
+Theorem~\ref{NFF MLSR} and Proposition~\ref{cptf main} can in particular be applied to the \emph{Salvetti blow-ups} constructed by Charney, Stambaugh and Vogtmann in \cite{Charney-Stambaugh-Vogtmann} in order to study the group of untwisted outer automorphisms $U(\G)\leq\Out(\G)$ of a right-angled Artin group $\G$.

 \begin{corintro} Let $\G$ be a right-angled Artin group that does not split as a direct product.
 The Charney--Stambaugh--Vogtmann Outer Space for $U(\G)$ continuously injects into $\mbb{P}(\R^{\G})$ with relatively compact image. \end{corintro}